The Article in 60 Seconds

-Although the perfect execution of personalization might be intimidating, the tactic is essential — and B2B tech companies should find a way to sneak one or two personalization tokens into every email — even if it is just your first name — .
+Although the perfect execution of personalization might be intimidating, the tactic is essential — and B2B tech companies should find a way to sneak one or two personalization tokens into every email — even if it is just your first name — my friend.
 (So, how clean is our data?)

 To use personalization effectively, we recommend doing a data clean up.
 This might mean hiring an intern to go through every contact in your system to make sure information is accurate.
 At least, perform a spot-check.

 Pro tip: Avoid over-personalizing every single email.
 Personalization opens you up for errors.